AlexysAlves/TicTacToe/README.md

 # CS50 AI Project: TicTacToe

-## CS50 Web - Programming with Python and JavaScript

 ### Project Aims:

 The aim of this project is to use Minimax Algorithm to implement an AI to play Tic-Tac-Toe optimally.